 October 20, 1951: Columnist Earl Wilson reports on Judy’s recent opening night, and phenomenal comeback, at The Palace Theatre in New York.
 Basically, everyone was in tears.

-October 20, 1953: A Star Is Born filming was devoted to filming the first version of “The Man That Got Away.”
+October 20, 1953: A Star Is Born filming continued with the shooting of the first version of “The Man That Got Away.”

 The song was shot utilizing two different systems: “CinemaScope,” the new process, was the first version shot; this filming went from 2:30 p.m. to 5:00 p.m., by which time the standard Technicolor version had been relit and reblocked.